VH-Lab/NDR-matlab/docs/notes/ced_smr_channels.md

-# Channel names in Intan RHD files:
+# Channel names in CED Spike2 files:

-## How channels are named natively according to the Intan system:
+## How channels are named natively according to the CED Spike2 systems:

 | CED Type | What it is | How specified | Example native channel name | Example meaning |
 | -- | -- | -- | -- | --- |